 Eric holds a bachelor’s degree in psychology with a concentration in neuropsychology from the University of Virginia and has been a personal trainer since 2002.
 Eric has trained amateur, student and professional athletes, dancers and performers, as well as general fitness clients.
-Eric works with individuals of all ages ranging from kids to seniors.
-He has extensive experience working in consultation with medical professionals and physical therapists in rehabilitative situations.
-These include total joint replacement, stroke recovery, fibromyalgia, multiple sclerosis, as well as acute and chronic musculoskeletal injury involving including back, neck, shoulder, and knee pain.
+He works with individuals of all ages ranging from children to seniors.
+He has extensive experience working in consultation with medical professionals in rehabilitative situations and specializes in functional movement rehabilitation and integrated stabilization training, as well as strength and conditioning.

 Amber has been a trainer since 2008, with expertise in sustainable pain relief, optimizing functional movement patterns, and achieving top physical performance.